-Whenever a new high-profile case of embezzlement and fraud perpetrated by a high-ranking executive from some prominent organization occurs, it makes headlines all across the world.
+Whenever a new high-ranking executive from some prominent organization gets involved in a case of embezzlement or fraud it makes headlines around the world.

-As a small business owner, you probably think your business is immune to fraud for various reasons because:
+As a small business owner, you probably think your business is immune to theft and fraud because:

 And unfortunately, you would be wrong.

 According to the Association of Certified Fraud Examiners’ (ACFE) 2016 Report to the Nations, asset misappropriation was by far the most common form of occupational fraud, occurring in more than 83% of cases.
 In fact, the median loss for small organizations (those with fewer than 100 employees) was the same as those incurred by the largest organizations (those with more than 10,000 employees).

 While employee fraud prevention may not be top of mind for you, consider this:

 Smaller organizations rarely recover any losses, meaning the impact can be substantially greater for smaller businesses than to larger corporations.